cloud-gov/cg-site/_posts/2017-08-31-release-notes-plus-join-september-workshop.md

 ### Fixed

 * In the dashboard, users who are already added to your spaces will not show up in the drop down list of users.
-* Previously, users who were added to cloud.gov from a space page on the dashboard did not immediately appear in the list of users for that space
+* Previously, users who were added to Cloud.gov from a space page on the dashboard did not immediately appear in the list of users for that space

 ### In case you missed it

 [Our latest quarterly newsletter is out]({{ site.baseurl }}/updates/2017-08-11-continuous-improvement-more-tools-help-use-cloud-gov/) and features stories about how two of our customers, FEC and FBI, used the platform.
-Do you know of an app on cloud.gov more people should be aware of?
+Do you know of an app on Cloud.gov more people should be aware of?
 [Let us know](mailto:inquiries@cloud.gov) what the app is and we’ll reach out to learn more about it.

 ### Platform releases
 We upgraded the Cloud Foundry deployment to [v271](https://github.com/cloudfoundry/cf-release/releases/tag/v271).